OaklandPeters/py-arithmetic-units/to-do.md

     - class Rules ~ List[Rule]
 * INITIALLY - avoid pattern-recognition problem, by only specifying purely local patterns
     - LocalPattern - only looks at Tree elm its given, and that elm's immediate children

-# Advanced - and unnecessary for now:
-* operators on `Dimension`, that promotes it to a Leaf